rook/rook/Documentation/minio-object-store-crd.md

 Under the `scope` field, a `StorageScopeSpec` can be specified to influence the scope or boundaries of storage that the cluster will use for its underlying storage.
 These properties are currently supported:

 * `nodeCount`: The number of Minio instances to create.
 Some of these instances may be scheduled on the same nodes, but exactly this many instances will be created and included in the cluster.
+* `volumeClaimTemplates`: A list of one or more PersistentVolumeClaim templates to use for each Minio repliace.
+For an example of how the list should look like, please look at the above [sample](#sample).